Fast, Versatile Energy Storage

 - Simple – easy to construct near networks

-- Cost effective – capital costs comparable to lithium ion batteries.
+- Cost effective – levelised costs well below lithium batteries

-Each unit can be configured to produce between 1 and 10MW peak power, over a period of one to ten hours.
+Each unit can be configured to produce between 1 and 20MW peak power, with output duration from 15 minutes to 8 hours.

 Essentially, the Gravitricity system is a huge ‘clock weight’.
 A cylindrical weight of up to 3000 tonnes is suspended in a deep shaft by a number of synthetic ropes each of which is engaged with a winch capable of lifting its share of the weight.
 Electrical power is then absorbed or generated by raising or lowering the weight.
 The weight is guided by a system of tensioned guide wires (patents applied for) to prevent it from swinging and damaging the shaft.
 The winch system can be accurately controlled through the electrical drives to keep the weight stable in the hole.